bigchaindb/site/_src/_usecases/ip/resonate.md

 layout: usecase

 title: Own the Music You Stream with Resonate
-description: "Resonate is a new music streaming cooperative supported by blockchain technology, owned by music makers and the listeners who love them."
+description: "Resonate is a music streaming cooperative owned by music makers and the listeners who love them, supported by blockchain technology."
 header: hero-resonate.jpg

 quote: